 Emergency responders arrived to the scene and took Lance to Straub Medical Center, where he was immediately admitted to the Intensive Care Unit (ICU).

-Once Lance was treated in the ICU, he required specialized burn care and multiple surgeries, and was transferred to the Straub Burn Center on the third floor of the medical center.
+Once Lance was treated in the ICU, he required specialized burn care and multiple surgeries, and was transferred to the Straub Burn Unit on the third floor of the medical center.